Kyiv Metro: Ukrainian, Russian, and English languages

-Renaming of stations
+History of station names

 Some of Kyiv's underground stations have been renamed before and (to a greater extent) after they were completed.
 The only station to be renamed during the Soviet period occurred in 1977 when the name of "Ploshcha Kalinina" was changed to "Ploshcha Zhovtnevoi Revolutsii" for the upcoming 60th anniversary of the October Revolution.

 During the 1990s, more changes occurred, mostly relating to stations with names connected to Communism.
 On 15 October 1990, "Chervona Ploshcha" became "Kontraktova Ploshcha", and "Prospekt Korniychuka" became "Obolon".
-A half-built station, due to be called "Artema", was renamed "Lukyanivska".
+A half-built station, due to be called "Artema", was renamed "Lukianivska".
 On 26 August 1991, following Ukraine's declaration of independence, "Ploshcha Zhovtnevoi Revolutsii" became known as "Maidan Nezalezhnosti".
 In 1993, nine stations, most of which bore communist symbolism in their name, were given politically neutral names:

-In 2011, "Respublikansky Stadion" became "Olimpiiska", in honour of the forthcoming Euro-2012 football tournament.
+In 2011, "Respublikanskyi Stadion" became "Olimpiiska", in honour of the forthcoming Euro-2012 football tournament.
 In 2018, "Petrivka" (named after the Soviet politician Grigory Petrovsky) was re-designated as "Pochaina" after the river that once flowed nearby, to comply with 2015 decommunization laws.

-In 2022, as part of derussification efforts following Russia's invasion of Ukraine, five stations were renamed: Beresteiska ("Brest") to Buchanska ("Bucha"), Minska ("Minsk") to Varshavskа ("Warsaw"), Heroiv Dnipra ("Heroes of the Dnipro") to Heroiv Ukrainy ("Heroes of Ukraine"), Ploshcha Lva Tolstoho ("Leo Tolstoy Square") to Vasylіа Stusа ("Vasyl Stus"), and Druzhby Narodiv ("Friendship of Nations") to Botanichna ("Botanical").
-The new names were all selected by voters.
+In 2022, as part of derussification efforts following Russia's invasion of Ukraine, the following stations were renamed: